My ten-year high school reunion is taking place this weekend in Canada; I won’t be attending, as I am currently in Honduras.

 I’ve learned that time spent poring over atlases is never time wasted.

 I’ve learned that the absolute best way to get to know a place is to talk to people, talk to locals, talk to other travellers, talk to anyone and everyone.
 They will always teach you something.
+Every single person you meet knows something you don’t.

 I’ve learned how to make conversation with just about anyone, and how to make friends quickly.
 I’ve learned how to never judge someone by how they look, where they’re from, or how many kilograms their backpack is.
 I’ve learned that people can be very surprising, and that first impressions can be very misleading.